akshaykalia-chd/XmlToCsv/README.md

-The Projects help prepare a csv file that can act as input for drIpCustomizer
+The Project help prepare a csv file that can act as input for drIpCustomizer

 **The script expects two inputs:**